Immortality-IMT/Improve-The-Library-of-Babel-for-A.I/README.md

 gcc -g -o babel_words gen_dictionary.c -lsqlite3<br>
 gcc -g -o sentence sentence.c -lsqlite3

-Most version of library of babel use the random function.
+Most versions of library of babel use the random function.
 Here is instead sequential generation.

 gen_dictionary.c - sequential generator using 26 letters of the alphabet (a..z).
 Generated words can be parsed later into sentences and punctuation added. gen_sentence.c - sequential generator using a word set (en_dictioanry.db).
 Minimal word set based on information preservation, primitives or language factors.